allan-tulane/sp22-recitation-06-jimhaines37/answers.md

 Place all written answers from `recitation-06.md` here for easier grading.

-Compare running times using compare-qsort between variants of Quicksort and the provided implementation of selection sort (ssort).
 Perform two different comparisons: a comparison between sorting methods using random permutations of the specified sizes, and a comparison using already sorted permutations.
 How do the running times compare to the asymptotic bounds?
 How does changing the type of input list change the relative performance of these algorithms?
-Note that you may have to modify the list sizes based on your system memory; compare at least 10 different list sizes.
-The print_results function in main.py gives a table of results, but feel free to use code from Lab 1 to plot the results as well.

-enter answers in answers.md

-1c)

-Python uses a sorting algorithm called Timsort, designed by Tim Peters.
-Compare the fastest of your sorting implementations to the Python sorting function sorted, conducting the tests in 3b above.

-enter answers in answers.md

 - **1b.**